 If the rash persists beyond a week, seek medical advice from a local practitioner.
 They may prescribe steroids, antibiotics or antibacterial ointments designed specifically to treat hot tub folliculitis.

-Hot tub folliculitis is the most common type of follicle infection due to the fact that hot tubs are kept at temperatures between 98˚ to 104˚F. These high temperatures increase the degradation of the chemical disinfectant; chlorine and bromine.
+Hot tub folliculitis is the most common type of follicle infection due to the fact that hot tubs are kept at temperatures between 98˚ to 104˚F. These high temperatures increase the break down of the chemical sanitizer; chlorine and bromine.
 It's important to note that folliculitis can also be contracted from contaminated swimming pools, hydrotherapy pools, water parks and even fresh bodies of water like lakes and rivers.